wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 - PowerAuth mobile SDK no longer supports activation by the recovery code.
 - New `PowerAuthBiometricConfiguration` class that simplifies biometric configuration of `PowerAuthSDK` class.
+- PowerAuth mobile SDK no longer leaks sensitive keys in memory.

 ### Compatibility with PowerAuth Server

 - This release is fully compatible with PowerAuth Server version `1.9.0` and newer.

 ## Android

+Notable changes on Android:

+- New `PowerAuthBiometricPrompt` class simplifies biometric key setup and authentication.

 ### API changes